romel309/8_puzzle_solver_prolog/README.md

 ![Example](example.png)

 ## Test Cases
-You can find additional test cases in the filled called text_cases.txt
+You can find additional test cases in the file called text_cases.txt